remnrem/luna-doc/docs/luna/args.md

 ```
 luna s.lst @param.txt < cmd.txt
 ```
-(In general, we do not recommend _swapping in_ special characters into channel and annotation labels though... the whole point of the
-`spaces` option is to make these labels easier to interact with in a command-line environment.)
+As an aside: we do not recommend _swapping in_ special characters into channel and annotation labels: the point of the `spaces` option is to make these labels _easier_ to interact with in a typical command-line environment.

 To turn off this functionality, set `keep-spaces=T`.
 To turn it off for _only_ channel labels use `keep-channel-spaces=T`.
 To turn it off